Stargate Project (U.S. Army unit): Major General Albert Stubblebine

 A key sponsor of the research internally at Fort Meade, Maryland, Maj.
 Gen. Stubblebine was convinced of the reality of a wide variety of psychic phenomena.
 He required that all of his battalion commanders learn how to bend spoons à la Uri Geller, and he himself attempted several psychic feats, even attempting to walk through walls.
 In the early 1980s he was responsible for the United States Army Intelligence and Security Command (INSCOM), during which time the remote viewing project in the US Army began.
 Some commentators have confused a "Project Jedi", allegedly run by Special Forces primarily out of Fort Bragg, with Stargate.
 After some controversy involving these experiments, including alleged security violations from uncleared civilian psychics working in Sensitive Compartmented Information Facilities (SCIFs), Stubblebine was placed on retirement.
 His successor as the INSCOM commander was Maj.
-Gen. Harry Soyster, who had a reputation as a much more conservative and conventional intelligence officer.
+Gen. Harry E. Soyster, who had a reputation as a much more conservative and conventional intelligence officer.
 Soyster was not amenable to continuing paranormal experiments and the Army's participation in Project Stargate ended during his tenure.

 David Morehouse

-In his book, Psychic Warrior: Inside the CIA's Stargate Program: The True Story of a Soldier's Espionage and Awakening (2000, St. Martin's Press, ISBN 1-902636-20-1), Morehouse claims to have worked on hundreds of remote viewing assignments, from searching for a Soviet jet that crashed in the jungle carrying an atomic bomb, to tracking suspected double agents.
+In his book, Psychic Warrior, Morehouse claims to have worked on hundreds of remote viewing assignments, from searching for a Soviet jet that crashed in the jungle carrying an atomic bomb, to tracking suspected double agents.

 Joseph McMoneagle

 McMoneagle claims he had a remarkable memory of very early childhood events.
 He grew up surrounded by alcoholism, abuse and poverty.
 As a child, he had visions at night when scared, and began to hone his psychic abilities in his teens for his own protection when he hitchhiked.
-He enlisted to get away.
+He enlisted in the Army to get away from home.
 McMoneagle became an experimental remote viewer while serving in U.S. Army Intelligence.

 Ed Dames

-Dames' role was intended to be as session monitor and analyst as an aid to Fred Atwater rather than a remote viewer, Dames received no formal remote viewing training.
+Ed Dames' role was intended to be as session monitor and analyst as an aid to Fred Atwater rather than a remote viewer, Dames received no formal remote viewing training.
 After his assignment to the remote viewing unit at the end of January 1986, he was used to "run" remote viewers (as monitor) and provide training and practice sessions to viewer personnel.
 He soon established a reputation for pushing CRV to extremes, with target sessions on Atlantis, Mars, UFOs, and aliens.
 He has been a frequent guest on the Coast to Coast AM radio shows.